univai-ghf/python-environments/slides.md

 ## How this workshop will run

 - We are not going to bother with the initial anaconda/miniconda/miniforge installation: this will take too much time.
 If you dont have such a system, install it and let us know on the community forum.
 We can help you.
-- Instead, ee have set up a `conda-forge` based Jupyterlab installation for you at: [https://mybinder.org/v2/gh/univai-ghf/python-environments/HEAD](https://mybinder.org/v2/gh/univai-ghf/python-environments/HEAD).
+- Instead, we have set up a `conda-forge` based Jupyterlab installation for you at: [https://mybinder.org/v2/gh/univai-ghf/python-environments/HEAD](https://mybinder.org/v2/gh/univai-ghf/python-environments/HEAD).
 This uses the mybinder.org service.
 Click on the link to have a python environment set up for you in the cloud.
 You will get a web browser that looks like this:

 ---